jgoilenberg/mercadolibre.github.com/_posts/guide/sdk/2012-05-08-javascript-sdk.markdown

 		<p><strong>login</strong>(callback)</p>
 		<div>
 			<p>Login in mercadolibre. </p>
-			<p>This method will open window popup to complete login process in mercadolibre .</p>
+			<p>This method will open window popup to complete login process in MercadoLibre .</p>

 <code>callback</code> ( function )<br/>

-&nbsp;&nbsp;&nbsp;&nbsp;<p>In order to login in Mercadolibre.com you can use this method passing a callback function parameter.
+&nbsp;&nbsp;&nbsp;&nbsp;<p>In order to login in MercadoLibre you can use this method passing a callback function parameter.
 This function is called when user login process is completed.</p>

 {% highlight javascript %}
 /**